amacd31/phildb/README.rst

 timeseries may be revised as quality control processes improve the recorded dataset.

-TSDB should be capable of storing data at any frequency supported by Pandas.
+PhilDB should be capable of storing data at any frequency supported by Pandas.
 At this time only daily data has been extensively tested with some limited sub- daily usage.